Morozzzko/Morozzzko.github.io/_posts/2020-04-01-should-i-really-use-monads.md

 **The “functional” programming part is barely noticeable**.
 None of those examples show us any mathematics-riddled word-buzzing functional programming some people expected to.
 Sure, it has _some_ features: naming, using blocks, immutable expressions.
 That's pretty common in Ruby.

 In the end, is it idiomatic?
 I think so.
 It may be _unfamiliar_ to many developers, but it's idiomatic almost all the way through.
 Except for the `yield` expression, perhaps.
 After all, idiomatic just means following the conventions of the language.
-The library does that most of the time, so there's no problem.

 ## What about exceptions?